MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmguestos-osname.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der vollständige Name (einschließlich des Sammlungs namens) des Gast Betriebssystems.
+Der vollständige Name (einschließlich des Suitennamens) des Gastbetriebssystems.

 ## <a name="error-codes"></a>Fehlercodes